jncmel/spike-analysis/README.md

 ## Results
-Contains the result files obtained from spike sorting different recordings.
-The spiketimes of the templates was used for recreating the raster and firing rate plots shown in the paper.
+Contains the final templates and their spiketimes for different recordings which were used for the raster across trials and firing rates for differet templates.

 ## Scripts
 Custom python code used for plotting the raster across trials and firing rate of different clusters from the result files of different recordings